cclearpartners/myi-docs/src/references/custom-parameters.md

 ### rowStyle

-Set this once per row, on any Reporting Block Layout.
+Set this once per row, on any Reporting Block Layout, to affect the row's styling, such as background color and margins.

 | Value | Effect |
 |-------|--------|